trstlabs/intento/docs/docs/background/differentiation.md

 In comparison, Intento has an estimated logic cost of just about 100,000 gas based on its lines of code.
 This stark reduction in gas usage not only offers substantial cost savings for users, enabling more frequent automation of transactions but also broadens accessibility.

-Moreover, the efficiency of Intento unlocks new use cases and significantly enhances the user experience within crypto.
-The USP in gas cost efficiency not only positions Intento as a highly attractive option for users but also accentuates its role in establishing the Dymension Hub as a pivotal platform for interchain coordination.
+The scalability unlocked by this efficiency unlocks new use cases and significantly enhances the user experience within crypto.

-Read more on gas cost savings in [our blog post](https://intento.zone/post/the-economics-of-modular-automation-a-comparative-gas-cost-analysis)
+Read more on gas cost savings in [our blog post](https://intento.zone/post/gas-cost-in-action-processing-an-analysis/)